The Wales national team is the third-oldest international side in the sport, having made their debut in 1876 in a match against Scotland in Glasgow.

 Coleman would guide Wales to the 2016 Euros in France after they finished second in their qualifying group behind Belgium.
 Wales lost just once in the qualifying campaign, going down to Bosnia and Herzegovina in the penultimate round of qualifiers.

 Slovakia, Russia and England made up Wales' Euros group which left them with a tough task to reach the knockout phase.
-Wales started strong with a 2-1 win over Slovakia and then took the lead against England through Bale, before going down 1-2 against the old enemy.
-England's draw with Russia in the opening round left the group hanging on a knife-edge.
-Wales produced the goods in the clutch moment as they swept aside Russia 3-0 to win the group.
+Wales started strong with a 2-1 win over Slovakia and then took the lead against England through Bale, before going down 2-1 against the old enemy.
+England's draw with Russia in the opening round left the group hanging on a knife-edge and Wales produced the goods at the crucial moment, sweeping aside Russia 3-0 to win the group.

 Wales faced another familiar opponent in the round of 16, coming up against Northern Ireland.
 The match was a hard-fought Home Nations scrap which was decided by an own goal from Gareth McAuley, who put through his net after failing to deal with a cross from Bale.